TaksaWibawa/Algorithm-and-Programming-Project/README.md

-_This project is created with a purpose to fulfil algorithm and programming's final project assignment._
+_This project is created with a purpose to fulfill algorithm and programming's final project assignment._

 ## Cashier Program
 Cashier program is a program....... (isi sendiri)